ESPADA: Execution Speedup via Semantics Aware Demonstration Data Downsampling for Imitation Learning: Related Work

-\paragraph*{Vision--language for robotics} VLMs and LLM provide complementary capabilities: grounded perception from images and structured reasoning over text.
-This modularity has been explored for generalist robots~\cite{rt1, openx, saycan, palm}.
-Instead of training bespoke video-understanding models, we adopt a VLM$\rightarrow$LLM pipeline: category-free segmentation (Grounded DINO + SAM~\cite{groundingdino,sam}), depth~\cite{vda, depthanythingv2}, and semantic summaries (InternVL~\cite{internvl3.5}), followed by LLM-based segmentation.
-The motivation for this modular design is that spatial relations—such as gripper–object geometry—must be explicitly surfaced as linguistic cues for downstream reasoning, which is difficult to guarantee with monolithic video-understanding models.
-By converting spatial structure into interpretable language tokens, the LLM can perform fine-grained temporal and semantic reasoning with more reliability and controllability.
-This design is auditable, improves as foundation models improve, and transfers to an online variant for fast/precise mode switching.

-\paragraph*{Positioning} ESPADA addresses several specific limitations of DemoSpeedup and SAIL.
-While those methods assume that high entropy or low complexity reliably indicate “casual” motion, ESPADA detects when that assumption breaks by consulting explicit relational and semantic cues, specifically gripper–object distance trends and scene semantics.
-Unlike entropy alone, our segmentation tends to produce more stable, coherent boundaries and avoids misclassifying fine, contact-critical motions as safe to downsample.
-Empirically, ESPADA produces fewer fragmented boundaries and more coherent motion chunks, simplifying per-segment compression factor selection and reducing reliance on delicate clustering hyperparameters.
+\paragraph*{Positioning} ESPADA addresses key limitations of entropy- or clustering-based acceleration methods such as DemoSpeedup and SAIL.
+Rather than assuming that entropy or motion complexity reliably indicates casual motion, ESPADA relies on explicit relational cues—particularly gripper–object distance trends and scene semantics—to determine when acceleration is safe.
+This produces more coherent temporal segments and reduces sensitivity to clustering hyperparameters, leading to more stable compression decisions.